smcatala/opgp-proxy/README.md

 in `opts.keys.verify`.

-If and only if authenticity is successfully verified, decode the given `src` string with the private encryption [`OpgpKey`](#api.opgp-key) instance in this [`OpgpKeyring`](#api.opgp-keyring) instance, or with that referenced by a `OpgpKey.hash` reference string
+If and only if authenticity is successfully verified, decode the given `src` string with the unlocked private encryption [`OpgpKey`](#api.opgp-key) instance in this [`OpgpKeyring`](#api.opgp-keyring) instance, or with that referenced by a `OpgpKey.hash` reference string